jlehtoranta/harbour-tethering-gui/README.rst

 private network address is randomized every time and cannot be explicitly configured.

+Installable RPM packages can be downloaded from the pkg directory.

 .. _jolla: http://jolla.com
 .. _sailfishos: http://sailfishos.org
 .. _connman: http://connman.net